Jump to a Chapter

 Early childhood education is a foundational stage of learning that shapes a child’s cognitive, emotional, and social development.
 It typically covers the period from birth to around eight years old, a time when the brain develops rapidly and learning capacity is at its peak.
 During these early years, children begin forming habits, attitudes, and skills that influence their future education and life outcomes.

-Importance of Early Childhood Development
+Early Childhood Development Matters

 Children exposed to quality early education tend to: